JeffreyJPZ/ubc-classrooms/README.md

 # UBC Classrooms

 UBC Classrooms is a tool for finding empty classrooms across UBC at specific times.
-The frontend was written using React, while Django and PostgreSQL were used for the backend.
+The project uses React, Django and PostgreSQL, with nginx as the web server and Cloudflare as the DNS provider.

 Frontend project structure was inspired by [Bulletproof React](https://github.com/alan2207/bulletproof-react?tab=readme-ov-file#bulletproof-react-%EF%B8%8F-%EF%B8%8F).